MichaelLsh/MoviePool/README.md

 # MoviePool
-A Full Stack Web Application of a Movie Site developed  by using JavaScript, MongoDB, HTML, CSS, Node.js and Express
+A Full Stack Web Application of a Movie Site developed  by using JavaScript, MongoDB, HTML, CSS, Node.js and Express.